microsoft/CanvasTools-for-VOTT/README.md

 ```

 The editor will auto-adjust to available space in provided container block.
-`FullToolbarSet` is one of the available icons sets.
-Another one is `RectToolbarSet` containing only box-creation tools.
+`FullToolbarSet` icons set is used by default and exposes all available tools.
+The `RectToolbarSet` set contains only box-creation tools.
 Correct the path to toolbar icons based on the structure of your project.

 ### Add callbacks to the Editor

-Add a callback for onSelectionEnd to define what should happen when a new region is selected.
+Add a callback for `onSelectionEnd` event to define what should happen when a new region is selected.
+Usually at the end of processing new region you want to add it actuall to the screen.
+Use `.RM.addPointRegion` to register point-based regions, and `.RM.addRectRegion` to register box-based regions.

 ```js
 // Random tags generation